MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 *   The **Settings** button displays a gear icon.
 To open DevTools **Settings** webpage, select the **Settings** button.
 The **Settings** webpage displays a menu to change **Preferences**, turn on **Experiments**, and much more.

 *   The **Send Feedback** button displays a torso with a chat bubble next to it.
 To open the **Send Feedback** dialog, select the **Send Feedback** button.
 The **Send Feedback** dialog allows you to enter information to describe what happened and automatically includes a screenshot.
-Use it to connect with the DevTools team to report problems, issues, or suggest ideas.
+Use **Send Feedback** to connect with DevTools team to report problems, issues, or suggest ideas.

 *   The **Customize and control DevTools** (`...`) button opens a dropdown menu.
-It allows you to define where to dock the DevTools, search, open different tools, and much more.
+It allows you to define where to dock DevTools, search, open different tools, and much more.

 <!-- ====================================================================== -->
 ## Power tip: Use the command menu

-The DevTools provides lots of features and functionality to use with your web product.
-You can access the different parts of the DevTools in many ways, but often a fast way is to use the command menu.
+DevTools provides lots of features and functionality to use with your web product.
+You can access the different parts of DevTools in many ways, but often a fast way is to use the command menu.

 In the command menu, the tools are called "panels"; for example, the **Elements** tool is called the **Elements** panel.
 To switch to the the **Elements** tool, you select the **Elements** tab.